-The Foundation’s leadership teams also choose which bills to oppose, monitor, and support.
+The Foundation’s leadership teams also chose which bills to oppose, monitor, and support.

-The Foundation gives limited SUPPORT to legislation that in some way improves aspects of the existing health care system.
+The Foundation gave limited SUPPORT to legislation that in some way improves aspects of the existing health care system.
 These are the bills that we:

-Fully Support: The Health Care Cost Analysis Act of 2018 will vet various proposals for universal health care.
-Rep. Edie Hooten will introduce it in the House.
-Sen. Irene Aguilar, M.D. will introduce it in the Senate.
-No bill number yet, but we will keep you posted.
+Fully Supported: The Health Care Cost Analysis Act of 2018 would have vetted various proposals for universal health care.
+Rep. Edie Hooten was to introduce it in the House, but was not given late bill permission to do so.

-Fully Support: Rep. Joe Salazar’s HB18-1179 to Prohibit Price Gouging On Prescription Drugs would allow the Attorney General to roll back unconscionable increases in drug prices of off-patent and generic drugs, putting a stop to this illegal and deceptive trade practice in Colorado.
+Fully Supported: Rep. Joe Salazar’s HB18-1179 to Prohibit Price Gouging On Prescription Drugs would have allowed the Attorney General to roll back unconscionable increases in drug prices of off-patent and generic drugs, putting a stop to this illegal and deceptive trade practice in Colorado.

 HB18-1207 a bill requiring Hospital Financial Transparency Measures